miner/dropshot/README.md

 # dropshot

-A Clojure library WITH YOUR DESCRIPTION.

-## Usage

-FIXME
+Personal project.
+Not for public consumption.

 ## License

-Copyright © 2018 YOUR NAME
+Copyright © 2018 Steve Miner

-Distributed under the Eclipse Public License, same as Clojure.
+All rights reserved.